Early 20th Century Nottingham (1900 – 1949)

 20 August 1948

-The University of Nottingham received its Royal Charter
+The University of Nottingham received its University Charter, which permitted it to award its own degrees.

 November 1948

-Nottingham Playhouse, one of the country’s leading producing theatres, was founded in an old cinema on Goldsmith Street
+Nottingham Playhouse, one of the country’s leading producing theatres, was founded in an old cinema on Goldsmith Street; once the Goldsmith Picture House and later the Little Theatre.

 26 June 1949